oidc-sweden/specifications/oidc-signature-extension.md

 A request for signature MUST contain the [Signature Request Parameter](#the-signature-request-parameter) and its inclusion in the request MUST follow the requirements stated in sections [3.1.1](#placement-of-the-parameter-in-an-authentication-request), [Placement of the Parameter in an Authentication Request](#placement-of-the-parameter-in-an-authentication-request) and [3.1.2](#security-requirements), [Security Requirements](#security-requirements).

-The authentication request MUST contain the `prompt` parameter<sup>1</sup> and its value MUST be include both the `login` and `consent` parameter values.
+The authentication request MUST contain the `prompt` parameter<sup>1</sup> and its value MUST include both the `login` and `consent` parameter values.
 The reason for this is that a signature must never be generated based on a previous authentication (`login`) and that the Relying Party wants to ensure that the user actually sees the sign message and understands that he or she is performing a signature operation (`consent`).